hello-robot/stretch_tutorials/ros1/example_9.md

     def callback_direction(self, msg):
         """
-        A callback function that converts the sound direction from degrees to radians.
+        A callback function that converts the incoming message, sound direction, from degrees to radians.
         :param self: The self reference.
-        :param msg: The Int32 message type.
+        :param msg: The Int32 message type that represents the sound direction.
         """
         self.sound_direction = msg.data * -self.rad_per_deg

     def callback_speech(self,msg):
         """
-        A callback function that takes all items in the iterable list and join them into a single string.
+        A callback function takes the incoming message, a list of the speech to text, and joins all items in that iterable list into a single string.
         :param self: The self reference.
         :param msg: The SpeechRecognitionCandidates message type.
         """